Hosts on the oden domain can be accessed remotely when on or off campus by two methods.

 When on campus, hosts @oden.utexas.edu can be accessed using password authentication or SSH public keys.
 ‘On campus’ means the Austin UT campus, this does not include TACC.

-When off campus, hosts can be accessed by:
+When off campus, hosts can be accessed by two methods:

 Through login1.oden.utexas.edu (requires the use of SSH public key)

 If you have an active UT appointment, it is preferred you use UT’s VPN over the login server and access hosts directly without going through the login server.
 The purpose of the login server is to provide access for users without and active appointment to access hosts on our network.

 For more information on UT’s VPN service, please visit the following links UT VPN wikis and UT VPN ServiceNow Articles.
 The information is extensive and should answer most questions, the information will not be provided here.